thirumalai-py/ci-cd-html/README.md

 # GitHub Auto-Pull Script

 This Python script simplifies keeping a local GitHub repository in sync with a remote branch.
 It automatically checks for and pulls new commits.

-## What it Does
+There are 2 approches for this

+- Python Script
+- Bash Script

+## Python Script
 The script authenticates with GitHub, checks for new commits on a specified branch, and pulls the latest changes if any are found.
 It uses a file to track the last checked commit.

-## How to Use
+### How to Use

 1. **Install:** `pip install pygithub python-dotenv gitpython`
 2. **.env File:** Create a `.env` file with your GitHub token (`GIT_TOKEN`) and branch name (`BRANCH`).  *Do not commit this file.*